Submitting A Paper

 Revision Cycles and Decisions

-CSCW will be returning submissions to the primary contact author with one of the following decisions, along with the reviews, within 10 weeks from the initial submission; review turnaround for accepted papers and final checks will be shorter:
+CSCW will be returning submissions to the primary contact author with one of the following decisions, along with the reviews, roughly 11 weeks from the initial submission.
+For the CSCW July 2021 submission deadline, we hope to send out notifications on September 30th, 2021.
+Review turnaround for accepted papers and final checks will be shorter:

 - Accept: Submissions that receive this decision are ready or nearly ready for publication, though they may require a few small changes.
 The final version of the paper must be submitted in the next cycle (or earlier) for verification by the corresponding associate chair.
 The submission will appear in an upcoming issue of the PACM HCI.